Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Some pups will be outgoing, confident and friendly, others might be shy, even nervous.

-Then there may be the dominant (also often called the 'Alpha') pup, he's the one who wants to rule the roost.
+Then there's be the dominant (also often called the 'Alpha') pup, he's the one who wants to rule the roost.

 But if a naturally dominant pup doesn't get the training, socialization and love that he needs or if he's allowed to 'lay down the law', then things can get out of hand a he can become an aggressive puppy, and eventually an out-of-control dog.